plasmo-dev/Plasmo.jl/docs/src/documentation/modeling.md

 linking constraints associated with optiedges ``\mathcal{E}(\mathcal{G})``.
 The constraints of an optinode ``n`` are represented by the set ``\mathcal{X}_n`` while the linking constraints that correspond to an edge ``e`` are represented by the vector function ``g_e(\{x_n\}_{n \in \mathcal{N}(e)})``.

 From an implementation standpoint, an `OptiGraph` contains `OptiNode` and `OptiEdge` objects and extends much of the modeling functionality and syntax from [JuMP](https://github.com/jump-dev/JuMP.jl).
-The `OptiNode` object encapsulates a `Model` object from `JuMP`, and the `OptiEdge` object encapsulates the linking constraints that define coupling between optinodes.

 ## Creating an OptiGraph
 An `OptiGraph` does not require any arguments to construct: